flhofer/docker_tutorial/#2_Compose/README.md

 ## Resources

-Resources management grow of importance the more a system is used to perform multiple tasks.
-On a server, one service mustn't threaten the health of the other.
+Resource management grows in importance as a system is used for multiple tasks.
+On a server, one service must not threaten the health of another.
 As you may already have guessed, Docker Compose foresees parameters to manage these resources.

 :grey_question: Which are they?
 Try to set up a memory limit for the database.